Bachelor of Engineering (Honours)/Science (Computer Science)

 The Computer Science component emphasises comprehension of the basic principles behind computing tools, operating systems, compilers and translators, and computer hardware.
 You’ll study the representation of data and data structures and the design of algorithms, as well as the creation of hardware and software tools and the role of non-computing elements in the design and development process.

 UNSW Engineering is a leader in engineering education and research.
 We’ve invested in a $1 billion refurbishment of our engineering facilities.
-We’re ranked number 1 for engineering in Australia* and 49th globally.
+We're ranked 1st in Australia and 31st globally for Engineering and Technology by QS World University Rankings by Subject, 2024.
 We’re also ranked:

 The School of Computer Science Engineering is a leading centre for research and innovation in the field of computer science.
 We’re making meaningful contributions to businesses, government and community organisations through our breakthrough research.
 Partnering with CSIRO’s Data61 we’ve made critical breakthroughs in Cybersecurity using microkernels which have been successfully used in Apple iOS devices and real-world military systems including a space satellite platform for the US Navy.